TomWagg/coding-with-em/_sources/pages/problems/mutations.rst

     classify_mutations(reference, "ATGTAGCCCTAA")   # should return [(3, "nonsense"), (8, "silent")]

+.. admonition:: Bonus

+    What do you notice about the relative frequencies of silent, missense, and nonsense mutations?
+Does that match up with your intuition?
+You can try printing out the counts from each test case to see if you notice any patterns.

 Part 3: (Extra credit) Handle frame-shift mutations
 ---------------------------------------------------

+*Difficulty*: ★★★★★ (I mean honestly it's like 7 stars haha)

+.. admonition:: Extra credit

+    This part is optional and quite a lot more difficult than the rest of the problem!
+I'd probably skip this and come back to it once you're done with the other problems.

 A much more difficult problem is to handle frame-shift mutations, where nucleotides are inserted or deleted from the sequence.
 This changes the reading frame of all subsequent codons, which can have a drastic effect on the resulting protein.

 To identify all insertions, deletions, and substitutions between two sequences via brute force you would need to try all possible ways of aligning the two sequences, which is computationally expensive.
-We can calculate exactly that cost for two sequences of length $n$ and $m$, since the number of possible alignments is given by
+Imagine, you would need to try adding or removing any number of characters at each location, as well as changing every character at every location...and *all combinations* of those.
+We can calculate exactly that cost for two sequences of length :math:`n` and :math:`m`, since the number of possible alignments is given by

 .. math::